Ritam727/Newsletter-Signup/README.md

-# A simple blogging website
+# A simple Newsletter website